 Portfolio Video Essay

 At ArtCenter, we believe that communicating the motivation and process behind your work can be as important as the final piece itself.
-So we ask you to share with us the story behind one of your pieces of work (related to your intended major) in a video essay format.
+So, we ask you to share the story behind one of your pieces of work (related to your intended major) in a video essay format.

 Address the following questions in your essay:

 - Why did you choose to create this piece?